PayString/rfcs/src/spec/payid-protocol.md

   In addition to common Headers, the PayID client MUST specify the following request header.

 ### Header Accept
   The PayID client MUST specify the `Accept` request header field with at least one of the registered media types (Section X).
 The purpose of this header is to indicate what type of content can be understood in the response.
-It specifies the `payment-network` and `environment` of the payment account and its representation format for which the PayID client wants to receive information.
+It specifies the `paymentNetwork` and `environment` of the payment account and its representation format for which the PayID client wants to receive information.
 The representation format is always JSON.

   The PayID server MUST reject formats that specify unknown or unsupported format parameters.